bucsab12/project_308026459_300079985/README.md

 Follow these steps to run our code:
 * Open the Train.py file
 * Optionally change the hyperparameters at the top of the file.
-More information about each hyperparameter in the comments.
+More information about each hyperparameter in the comments in the file itself.
 * Run the code.

 The following files are contained in the CODE directory: